Production is the word used to describe the process of producing goods from raw materials.

 - Seek for any advantage the machinery will give over trade competitors.

 - Whether the demand for the product(s) will be continuous to justify the purchase.

 - Quality of work produced on a machine, as well as its speed of production.

 (a) Labour costs-more or less with the new machine?

-(b) Material costs and scraps costs.
+(b) Material costs and scrap costs.

-(c) Indirect costs such as setting general running costs, electric power etc.
+(c) Indirect costs such as setting general running costs, electric power, etc.

 (d) Capital outlay and interest on capital invested.

 (e) Rental and running costs compared with purchase (tax allowance needs to be studied).